lavaeater/turbo-rocket-ultra/README.md

 This is like the holy grail of features.
 This is what all this started with, the entire game.
 So, players enter vehicles, control different parts of the vehicle etc. This could be combined with the concept "moving level" where the players are on a platform that is moving through some kind of river / level somehow.

 ### Build Towers
+Well, we basically have towers, we basically can build them, this is about making that feature happen and having at least two or three types of towers with nice sprites that we can build and that do different things.
+- [ ] Gibs and Body Parts II - blood trails and audio
+- [ ] Flip weapon sprites when facing west
+- [ ] Add explosion particle effect to grenade collision
+- [ ] Zombies throwing particles
+- [ ] Some other type of enemy
+- [ ] Zombies with guns <- this would be genuinely cool, actually
+- [ ] Bat swing
+- [ ] Nicer Setup UI, using Scene2d perhaps
+- [ ] Fix mouse position by polling position instead of event-driven system

+### Gibs and Body Parts II - blood trails and audio
+What it sounds like.
+I want smeared blood and a cool sound effect to go with it.

+### Flip wea

 ## Not replacing Box2D with JBump
 Whaat?
 Not for now, at least.
 I have Box2D working nicely and I'm very happy with performance etc. What I will do now is try to instead work on the 2D / 3D projection of the game - partly because I think that the look and feel of a game is completely central to playability.
 So, I have thrown items, well, they should fall to the ground. implementing that tiny, tiny feature would make the game look insanely good.
 Or at least better